gabrielcuvillier/arxwasm/README.md

 Obviously, I do *not* provide any game data, as it is licensed under a commercial license.

-So you have to provide the game data  yourself, using your own original copy of the game, and use custom functionality of the hosted website to allow the Native Client module having access to it.
+So you have to provide the game data yourself, using your own original copy of the game, and use custom functionality of the website to allow the Native Client module having access to it.

 Here is how to do: